 Looking more closely at those delvers, there’s a lot that’s interesting, especially in the design notes.
 (Players will find a wealth of design tips in those notes.)
 Plenty of little questions come to mind, too… like, why doesn’t the character raised by Orcs speak Orcish?
 I guess her tribe spoke Common.
 Fair enough.
 (Actually, it’s a little surprising that none of the delvers speaks a language other than Common – even the Elf!
 Cue jokes about American Delvers to Go…)

 Speaking of languages: Among Delvers to Go‘s ready-made PCs, Argua and Miao Miao reveal some distinctly nonstandard speech.
 Which doesn’t necessarily mean their language skills are less than Native – there’s nothing wrong with filing their distinctive lingo under amusing idiosyncracy and nothing more.
 Still, I argued online that these characters could have been used as fun examples of Accented or Broken ability… until I realized that DFRPG doesn’t cover those levels of language ability.
 Language in the game is binary: a character either has native fluency in a language or doesn’t know it at all.
-That’s a difference from GURPS (and its Dungeon Fantasy line) and is decidedly unrealistic – but it passes muster just fine as a common fantasy RPG trope.
+That’s a difference from GURPS (and its Dungeon Fantasy series) and is decidedly unrealistic – but it passes muster just fine as a common fantasy RPG trope.

 All 15 pre-generated characters have Sense of Duty (Adventuring Companions).
 It’s a nice detail, I think: since the typical group is (probably) going to play in classic “watch each other’s backs” style—rescue the scout from the trolls’ nest, buff the fighter who needs it, etc.—the PCs might as well take the available points for that.